-Testing Hardened ConcreteHow to investigate problems with hardened concrete
+Testing the Strength and Durability of Hardened ConcreteHow to investigate problems with hardened concrete

 Coring in progress.
 An R-meter was previously used to locate embedded reinforcing steel (shown marked in chalk).
 Core samples may be located to avoid or in some instances intercept steel.